 where $R_t$ denotes the cumulative return.
 This framework enables diffusion models to go beyond maximum likelihood training by directly incorporating task-specific feedback, such as prompt fidelity, stylistic constraints, or user-defined rewards.
 In our work, we employ DDPO with a VQA-based reward function to explicitly improve the semantic alignment of generated sketches with their textual prompts.

-Building upon these foundations, we propose \emph{StableSketcher}, a training framework that adapts Stable Diffusion for sketch generation while incorporating DDPO with VQA-based feedback and evaluation.
-As illustrated in Figure~\ref{fig:framework}, StableSketcher accepts as inputs a textual prompt $\mathbf{T}$ and a human-drawn sketch $\mathbf{I}$ from the SketchDUO dataset.
-First, the VAE is fine-tuned on sketch images to improve reconstruction fidelity and stability.
-Next, the Stable Diffusion UNet is trained with the adapted VAE to synthesize human-drawn–style sketches conditioned on $\mathbf{T}$.
-Finally, Stable Diffusion is fine-tuned via DDPO using our VQA-based reward, which parses elements from $\mathbf{T}$ and evaluates them individually to strengthen prompt fidelity across samples.
-The training procedure comprises two main stages executed sequentially: (i) Stable Diffusion training and (ii) VQA-driven DDPO feedback, detailed in the following subsections.
+Building upon these foundations, we propose \emph{StableSketcher}, a training framework that adapts Stable Diffusion for sketch generation and incorporates DDPO with VQA-based feedback.
+As illustrated in Figure~\ref{fig:framework}, StableSketcher takes as input a textual prompt $\mathbf{T}$ and a human-drawn sketch $\mathbf{I}$ from the SketchDUO dataset.
+First, the VAE is fine-tuned on sketch images to enhance reconstruction.
+Next, the U-Net of Stable Diffusion is trained with the adapted VAE to generate human-drawn style sketches conditioned on $\mathbf{T}$.
+Finally, Stable Diffusion is fine-tuned with DDPO using our VQA-based reward, which extracts elements from $\mathbf{T}$ and evaluates them individually to improve prompt fidelity.
+The training procedure can be divided into two main stages: (i) Training Stable Diffusion and (ii) VQA Feedback using DDPO, detailed in the following subsections.